MaxSvargal/cascade/dspec/cfv_models.dspec.md

     durationMs?: Number { description: "Step execution duration in milliseconds." }
     inputData?: cfv_models.Any { description: "Input data provided to the step's primary input." }
     outputData?: cfv_models.Any { description: "Output data produced by the step's primary success output." }
-    errorData?: cfv_models.Any { description: "Data produced on the step's error output." }
+    errorData?: cfv_models.Any { description: "Data produced on the step's error output, or an ExecutionError object." }
     resolvedConfig?: cfv_models.Any { description: "Resolved configuration used for execution." }
     logs?: List<cfv_models.StepLog> { description: "Logs emitted by this step during execution."}
+    executionOrder?: Number { description: "Ordinal execution number of this step in the flow trace."}
 }

 model cfv_models.FlowExecutionTrace {